 b.
-Substantial Alterations to Circulation Patterns or Major Traffic Hazards by-side and one must pull over to allow passage.
+Substantial Alterations to Circulation Patterns or Major Traffic Hazards

+The street is already hazardous due to its narrowness, further impeded by parked cars and its sharp bends and blind curves.
+Two cars cannot pass sideby-side and one must pull over to allow passage.
 Doubling or tripling the traffic at the lower end of the street obviously will add to the existing risk of accidents.